 Club(s): Wigan, Everton

-During the 2010/11 season Leighton Baines registered 11 assists, the most by a defender in a single Premier League campaign equalling former Toffee full-back Hinchcliffe (1994/95), that was until Alexander-Arnold burst onto the scene.
-Now in the twilight of his career he still remains a useful hand for manager Carlo Ancelotti.
+During the 2010/11 season Leighton Baines registered 11 assists, the most by a defender in a single Premier League campaign equalling former Toffee full-back Hinchcliffe’s total in 1994/95.

 That was until Alexander-Arnold burst onto the scene and set a new record with 13 in Liverpool’s title-winning 2019/20 campaign.